 How does pH affect cleaning products?

 As a general rule, acidic cleaning chemicals are most effective at eliminating rust, calcium, and minerals.
-Whereas, alkaline cleaning solutions are better at removing grease, oil, and other organic materials.
+Whereas, an alkaline solution is better at removing grease, oil, and other organic materials.

 Knowing the pH level of different pro clean products can be extremely useful in commercial cleaning.
 Below, are examples of common cleaning items and their disinfectant pH level:

 Bleach (pH level 11 to 13)

 The pH level of bleach is 11-13, making it one of the most alkaline cleaning products available.
 It is a powerful and effective antiviral disinfectant that removes bacteria, fungus, and viruses from surfaces.
 Bleach is highly corrosive and must be used with caution.

 According to health and safety guidelines, you should always wear protective gloves when handling bleach and ensure that there is good ventilation.

 Baking soda has a pH level of around 8.5 which means it’s an alkaline solution and can be used for various cleaning tasks.
 A baking soda solution can be particularly effective at dissolving dirt, tackling odours, and removing grime.

 Bleach should never be mixed with other cleaning chemicals as it can react and create toxic fumes.